 This landlord is a subsidiary of Link Group Ltd. You can read the engagement plan for Link Group Ltd and all of its subsidiaries below.

-Why we are engaging with Link Group Ltd (Link)
+Why we are engaging with Link Group Ltd (Link Group)

-We are engaging with Link about its financial management, development plans, the transfer of engagements from Weslo Housing Management (Weslo) and because it is a systemically important landlord.
+We are engaging with Link Group about planned organisational changes, its development plans and because it is a systemically important landlord.

-Link has three registered subsidiaries, Horizon Housing Association Ltd (Horizon), Larkfield Housing Association Ltd (Larkfield) and West Highland Housing Association Ltd (West Highland).
+Link Group has four registered subsidiaries, Horizon Housing Association Ltd (Horizon), Larkfield Housing Association Ltd (Larkfield), Link Housing Association Ltd (Link HA) and West Highland Housing Association Ltd (West Highland).

 Link is one of the largest developers of new affordable housing in Scotland.
-It has plans to grow through a considerable programme of new homes for social rent and mid-market rent, and will receive significant public subsidy to help achieve this.
-Link is also in the process of arranging private placement finance in order to support its development programme.
-The number of affordable homes provided by Link will increase by around one third over the next five years.
+It has plans to grow through a considerable programme of new homes for social rent, new supply shared equity (NSSE) and mid-market rent and will receive significant public subsidy to help achieve this.
+The number of affordable homes provided by Link will increase by around one fifth over the next five years.

 - provide copies of its Board and audit committee minutes as they become available;